 - Yearbook of the United Nations, 1946-2007

 - World Health Organization Documentation Archive

 - World Health Organization Library & Information Networks (WHOLIS)

 The IGO Custom Search Engine searches across hundreds of IGO websites, enabling users to research topics such as human rights, development, environment, education, HIV/AIDS and health from IGOs like the United Nations, World Bank, UN Development Program (UNDP), Organization for Economic Cooperation and Development (OECD), European Union, Organization of American States, the Asian Development Bank and many others.

 This Google Custom Search Engine (CSE) is a project of the International Documents Taskforce (IDTF) of the American Library Association (ALA).
 For more background on this project, including a growing list of IGOs included in the search, please see the IDTF wiki.

 - OECD and IEA Statistics

 - World Bank Data (free) Incl.
 World Development Indicators (WDI) and Global Development Finance (GDF)

 - World Development Indicators (WDI Online)

-For help with data sets, statistical software, and GIS/digital mapping programs please contact: The Brandaleone Family Center for Data and GIS Services
+For help with data sets, statistical software, and GIS/digital mapping programs please contact: Data and GIS Services

 The Arab League or League of the Arab States is a regional intergovernmental organization of Arab States in the Middle East and North Africa formed in Cairo on March 22, 1945.
 Seven states formed the League, defining its main goals as to: "draw closer the relations between member States and co-ordinate collaboration between them, to safeguard their independence and sovereignty, and to consider in a general way the affairs and interests of the Arab countries."